The Effective Answer to the Ransomware Pandemic in 2021

 On July 23, 2020, Garmin, a well-known US-based GPS and fitness-tracker manufacturer, was attacked with WastedLocker ransomware that led to shutting down the company’s cloud-based services and, as a result, affected millions of users who use Garmin’s devices in their everyday life.
-WastedLocker is allegedly operated by the Evil Corp group headed by a famous Russian hacker Maksim Yakubets, who is known to be connected to the Zeus and Dridex campaigns.
+WastedLocker is allegedly operated by the Evil Corp group headed by a famous Russian hacker Maksim Yakubets, who is connected to the Zeus and Dridex campaigns.
 The FBI offers a reward of up to $5 million for information leading to his arrest.
 The criminals have managed to successfully attack at least 31 US-based corporations since May 2020, including Garmin.
 According to unconfirmed information, the attackers initially asked for $10 million as a ransom.
 A few days later, Garmin somehow obtained a decryptor and got Garmin Connect back up and running on July 27, according to their official Twitter account.

 Canon Maze Ransomware Attack

-On July 30, 2020, Canon was attacked using Maze ransomware affecting internal applications, email servers, Microsoft Teams, and their US website.
-For six days the image cloud service was inaccessible until the problem was resolved on August 4.
-Canon released a message saying it was investigating the situation, but failed to admit that a Maze ransomware attack caused the outage.
+On July 30, 2020, Canon was attacked using Maze ransomware, affecting internal applications, email servers, Microsoft Teams, and their US website.
+For six days, the image cloud service was inaccessible until the problem was resolved on August 4.
+Canon released a message saying it was investigating the situation but failed to admit that a Maze ransomware attack caused the outage.

 The archive with 5% of stolen data has been published by criminals at the Maze ransomware data leak site.

 Düsseldorf University Hospital DopplePaymer Ransomware Attack